samuelsycamore/portfolio-as-docs/docs/content-writing/community-leader-profile.md

 ---
-title: An interview series from the underground music scene in Louisville, Kentucky
+title: "Sean's Louisville: On the town with Louisville MUSICulture's Sean Bailey"
 date: '2014-01-06'
 tags: ['music', 'pop culture', 'interview']
-draft: true
-summary: I published a feature article in Impose Magazine about the state of the local music scene in my hometown in 2014.
+description: 'I published a cover story in the LEO Weekly magazing about a community leader in the Louisville, KY music scene.'
+sidebar_label: "Sean's Louisville"
 ---

 https://www.leoweekly.com/2014/01/seans-louisville/

-Sean’s Louisville
-ON THE TOWN WITH LOUISVILLE MUSICULTURE’S SEAN BAILEY JAN
-22
-2014
-BY SAM BENANTI

 It’s approaching 2 in the morning on the first Friday in November when Sean Bailey and I step out of our third and final concert of the night.
 Mississippi rapper Big K.R.I.T. has just wrapped up a relentless performance at Diamond Pub, and Bailey is driving me back to my car downtown when I ask outright, “What is Louisville MUSICulture?”
 But, of course, there’s no real reason for this question — he has already demonstrated the answer to me over the last several hours.